google/comprehensive-rust/src/bare-metal/minimal.md

 * It can also be provided by another crate, such as `panic-halt`.
 * Depending on the target, you may need to compile with `panic = "abort"` to avoid an error about `eh_personality`.
+* Note that there is no `main` or any other entry point; it's up to you to define your own entry point.
+This will typically involve a linker script and some assembly code to set things up ready for Rust code to run.

 </details>